Taxation of international executives

 Non-resident expatriates, subject to certain conditions, may enjoy significant benefits that are not available to Israeli residents.

-It should be noted that the recently the Israeli Tax Authority started in practice to request for receipts to support actual Per-Diem expense at the amount of NIS 320, otherwise they tend to agree on a lower amount without a receipts.
+It should be noted that the recently the Israeli Tax Authority started in practice to request for receipts to support actual Per-Diem expense at the amount of ILS330, otherwise they tend to agree on a lower amount without a receipts.
 We encountered this practice in tax negotiation upon assessments of annual tax returns and currently this practice was not published in a circular or by amending the current tax regulations for foreign-experts.

 Is salary earned from working abroad taxed in Israel?
 If so, how?